bruh7463/data_mining_project_team_14/README.md

 - Achieve at least 80% accuracy in classifying the country of origin for contributions.
 - Visualize contribution patterns and trends over time through interpretable dashboards or charts.
 - Provide actionable insights that can guide strategies to increase local Zambian participation.

+## **2. Data Understanding**

+In this section, the dataset is mounted from Google Drive and loaded into a Pandas DataFrame.
+The structure of the data is explored through inspection of column names, data types, and sample rows.
+Summary statistics are generated to understand the distribution of numerical variables, and visualizations are used to detect outliers, trends, and potential data quality issues such as missing values or duplicates.

+## **3. Data Preparation**

+This phase involves cleaning and transforming the raw data to prepare it for modeling.
+Missing values are handled, irrelevant columns are dropped, and categorical features are encoded into numerical form.
+The data is also scaled or normalized where necessary.
+Finally, the dataset is split into training and test sets to enable model evaluation on unseen data.

+## **4. Modeling**

+Several machine learning models are built and trained on the prepared dataset.
+Different algorithms are implemented and tuned to find the best-performing model.
+Hyperparameters are adjusted using cross-validation techniques, and model training results are compared to identify which approach yields the most accurate predictions.

+## **5. Evaluation**

+The trained models are assessed on the test dataset to measure their performance.
+Metrics such as accuracy, precision, recall, F1-score, or error-based scores (depending on the task) are computed.
+Visual evaluation tools like confusion matrices or performance plots are used to analyze the strengths and weaknesses of each model, ensuring robust results before deployment.

+## **6. Deployment**

+The best-performing model is finalized and saved for future use.
+Basic prediction scripts are provided to demonstrate how new, unseen data can be processed and fed into the model to generate outputs.
+This section also discusses how the model could be integrated into a production environment and notes potential areas for future improvement.